Child’s Right to Refuse Visitation

 Conclusion

-It is important to remember that when it comes to visitation, the child’s preferences should be taken into account.
+It is important to remember that the child’s preferences should be considered when it comes to visitation.
 Parents need to make sure that their child feels safe and secure during visitation and should not force them to meet with the other parent if they do not feel comfortable doing so.
 It is also important for parents to remind themselves of their ethical duty to respect the wishes of their children.
-Allowing children some autonomy in this area can help strengthen the parent-child bond and promote healthy development.
+Allowing children autonomy in this area can help strengthen the parent-child bond and promote healthy development.

 Leave a Reply